No Ordinary Nori Rolls

 1/2 cucumber, (halved lengthwise), peeled, sliced into thin spears

-2-3 fresh scallions, split lengthwise into thin ribbons
+2-3 fresh green onions, split lengthwise into thin ribbons

 4 sheets toasted sushi nori